Equality, Diversity and Inclusion

 To accomplish our vision, we commit to:

-Provide an individualised mentoring programme that provides role models suitable to the individual students to nurture the diversity in our student population.
+Provide an individualised mentoring programme that provides role models suitable to individual students to nurture the diversity in our student population.

 ED&I Working Group

 The CDT’s EDI agenda is managed by a dedicated EDI working group consisting of academics from UCL and the University of Nottingham, a CDT manager, CDT students.
-The working group has at least one external member from a Black or other minoritised background with lived experience to advise the EDI working group.
+The working group has at least one external member from a minoritised background with lived experience to advise the EDI working group.

 The EDI working group advises and reports to the CDT operations group and implements the CDT’s EDI agenda in partnership with the CDT’s training and operations group.